-In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606).
+In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2014-09, Revenue from Contracts with Customers (Topic 606).
 This update was issued to create common revenue recognition guidance for U.S. GAAP and International Financial Reporting Standards.
 The guidance is applicable to all contracts for the transfer of goods or services regardless of industry or type of transaction.
 This update requires recognition of revenue in a manner that reflects the consideration that the entity expects to receive in return for the transfer of goods or services to customers.
-In August 2015, the FASB issued ASU 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date, which delayed the required effective date of this accounting by one year.
-This revenue recognition accounting guidance is effective for the Bank for the year ending December 31, 2019, although the Bank may elect to adopt guidance earlier.
-The Bank is continuing to evaluate the effect of this new guidance on the Bank's financial statements.
+Subsequently, the FASB issued a number of related ASUs including ASU 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date; ASU 2016-08, Revenue from Contracts with Customers (Topic 606): Principal versus Agent Considerations (Reporting Revenue Gross versus Net); ASU 2016-10, Revenue from Contracts with Customers (Topic 606): Principal versus Agent Contracts with Customers (Topic 606): Identifying Performance Obligations and Licensing; ASU 2016-12, Revenue from Contracts with Customers and Practical Expedients; and ASU 2016-20, Technical Corrections and Improvements to Topic 606, Revenue from Contracts with Customers.
+This revenue recognition accounting guidance is effective for the Bank for the year ending December 31, 2019, although the Bank may elect to adopt the guidance earlier.
+The Bank is continuing to evaluate the effect of this new guidance on its financial statements.